-Beginning in the 2014-15 school year all students at Fairfield Warde will be participating in a monthly activity in their homerooms, known as Advisory Period.
-These thirty minute sessions will be facilitated by the homeroom teacher and another member of the certified staff and will touch upon a number of important topics.
+All students at Fairfield Warde will be participating in a monthly activity in their homerooms, known as Advisory Period.
+These thirty minute sessions will be facilitated by the homeroom teacher and another member of the staff and will touch upon a number of important topics.
 Examples of topics include: goal setting, academic planning and course selection; fostering positive connections among students and involvement in school activities; increasing awareness of school resources; time management and study skills; other issues of relevance to our school climate and to student success.
 The overall goal of this program, an important component of the state-mandated Student Success Plan, is to foster student success and develop a strong sense of belonging and commitment to our core values for each student at Fairfield Warde.
 Questions about the program may be directed to the student's school counselor or to Caryn Campbell, Director of Student Services.